 Graphic with woman on computer

-On our podcast, The First 100 Days, we spoke with Jamie Sewell, VP of growth at Dreamfuel (a mindset coaching platform for sales teams and executives), and Kevin Bailey, the company’s CEO and founder, about practical tips for supercharging the mental performance of your sales and marketing teams.
+On our podcast, The First 100 Days, we spoke with Jamie Sewell, VP of Growth at Dreamfuel (a mindset coaching platform for sales teams and executives), and Kevin Bailey, the company’s CEO and founder, about practical ways to build mental resilience across your sales and marketing teams.

 Why does mental performance in sales and marketing matter?